5T33Z0/Clover-Crate/RtVariables/README.md

 | macOS 10.11       | 8 bit        |          `0x067` |

 ### HWTarget
 `HWTarget`is the latest feature added to Clover r5140.
 It enables System Updates for macOS Monterey.
-It writes the variable  `BridgeOSHardwareModel` to the NVRAM, which is requested by macOS Monterey.
+It writes the variable `BridgeOSHardwareModel` to NVRAM, which is requested by macOS Monterey.
 Basically, it identifies your Hackintosh at Apple servers as MacPro7,1 asking, "Can I have update, bruh?!
-Plzzz give me update, BRUH!" ;)

-This is how the key looks in the config.plist:
+Plzzz give me update, BRUH!" ;) Just in case you are wondering, why there is noch checkbox in Clover Configurator – the feature is not implemented yet.
+Use a plist Editor in the meantime to add the key to your config.plist.
+This is how the key has to look:

 ```swift
 <key>RtVariables</key>